Avery2/Abortion-Data-Exploration/README.md

 ## 0 Choosing a dataset to explore

-The data I explored was a subset of [The General Society Survey](https://gss.norc.org/About-The-GSS) focused on stances around abortion.
-I found the dataset from [Rdatasets](https://vincentarelbundock.github.io/Rdatasets/articles/data.html) but it was originally created at [stevedata](http://svmiller.com/stevedata/reference/gss_abortion.html#details).
+The data I explored was a subset of The General Society Survey [^1] focused on stances around abortion.
+I found the dataset from Rdatasets [^2] but it was originally created at stevedata [^3].
 I explored a variety of datasets but eventually settled on this dataset because it was a large dataset with a variety of variables in a context I could still understand.
-Much of the data I avoided because it would involve more data cleaning than exploration (e.g. [Unicef data](https://data.unicef.org/resources/dataset/learning-and-skills/)) or from a context I didn't fully understand (e.g. [health data](https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset?select=heart.csv)).
+Much of the data I avoided because it would involve more data cleaning than exploration (e.g. Unicef data [^4]) or from a context I didn't fully understand (e.g. health data [^5]).
 I found this dataset to be both usable and comprehensible.
 For brevity, I have described each variable in a table at the bottom of this document.

 ### Initial Question